Alfred-Sabitzer/microk8s-ubuntu/setup/openBao/README.md

 - `openbao-values.yaml`: Helm values for OpenBao deployment.
 Customize for your environment.
 - `openbao-ingress.yaml`: Ingress for secure, local access to OpenBao.
 Edit `host`, `tls`, and `whitelist-source-range` as needed.

+## Scripts

+- `openBao.sh`: Installs and configures OpenBao, initializes and unseals the vault, and applies Ingress.
+- `openBao_unseal.sh`: Unseals OpenBao using keys from the ConfigMap.
+For demo/dev only.
+- `openBao_unseal_cron.sh`: Sets up a cron job to periodically unseal OpenBao.
+Only install on one node.

+## Testing

+After running the setup, access the UI at your configured Ingress host (default: https://k8s.openbao.slainte.at).
+Log in with the initial root token from the ConfigMap (`openbao-unseal-config` in the `openbao` namespace).

 ## Security Warning

-- **Do not use this ConfigMap-based unseal key storage in production.**
+- **Never use ConfigMap-based unseal key storage or automated unseal in production.**
-  Store unseal keys and root tokens securely outside the cluster.
+  Always store unseal keys and root tokens securely outside the cluster.

 ## Troubleshooting